 Please Note - Parking is very limited - Arrive early at the CNE.
-Veterans in uniform or having an Ontario Veteran's license plate will be afforded free parking underground at the Direct Energy Centre, off Strachan Avenue.
+Veterans having an Ontario Veteran's license plate will be afforded free parking underground at the Enercare Centre, off Strachan Avenue.

 NOTE Buses will NOT be allowed in Gore Park for safety reasons.
 Buses are to unload on Fort York Blvd.
 Fort York Blvd. is just to the east of Gore Park.
 Buses are to unload and then move directly to the bus parking area within the CNE grounds entering via Ontario Drive.

-4. SALUTING DAIS: The reviewing stand will be located on the North side of Princes' Blvd., opposite the Allstream Centre.
+4. SALUTING DAIS: The reviewing stand will be located on the North side of Princes' Blvd., opposite the Beanfield Centre.

 5. DISPERSAL AREA: